Electric Vehicle Insurance: Costs, Coverage & Best Companies in 2026

 Gap Insurance Considerations: Electric vehicles depreciate differently than gas-powered cars, making gap insurance particularly important.
 The threshold for totaling an EV remains lower than for gas vehicles because battery replacement costs can equal 30–40% of the vehicle's value.
 Gap insurance protects you from owing more than the vehicle's actual cash value if it's totaled in an accident.

-Liability Limits: Given the higher value of electric vehicles, increasing your liability car insurance limits beyond state minimums becomes even more important.
-Consider umbrella coverage if your assets exceed your auto policy limits.
+Liability Limits: Given the higher value of electric vehicles, increasing your liability limits beyond state minimums becomes even more important.
+Consider whether your assets exceed your auto policy limits and adjust accordingly.

 Smart Savings Made Simple!